-This is the seventeenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Rogers Fred shares his story this month.
+This is the latest essay in our series “Finding Antietam: A Guide’s Story.”
+This series features the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Scott Kenepp shares his story below.